-Before seeing Citizen Kane, I did not understand what all of the buzz was about.
+Before seeing Citizen Kane, I did not understand what all of the noise was about.
 A significant portion of older films received a load of recognition close to the ‘dawn of film’.
 However, since Citizen Kane is heralded as one of the best films ever made, I could not judge a book by its cover, or in this case, by the film’s name or poster image.
 Citizen Kane was released in 1941, many years after film’s inception, leaving more reason to trust the credibility of many scholars who judge this movie as a major achievement in film history for the production techniques used as well as the story-line.

 So, who is Citizen Kane?